AI For No-Cool HVAC Calls

 The business case starts with hot-house callers who need a credible next step before they dial another contractor.

-For emergency HVAC work, ROI is recovered repair visits, diagnostics, replacement opportunities, after-hours jobs, maintenance saves, and property-management relationships protected by a prepared first answer.
+For emergency HVAC work, ROI is recovered diagnostics, repair visits, replacement opportunities, after-hours jobs, maintenance saves, and property-management relationships protected by a prepared first answer.
+The model here shows about 53 recovered no-cool next steps and $447,300 in annual planning value before local close rates are applied.

-• Monthly no-cool, weak-airflow, thermostat, and after-hours calls
+• Monthly no-cool, weak-airflow, frozen-coil, thermostat, tenant, and after-hours calls

-• Dispatchable, diagnostic, or estimate-ready share of those calls
+• Dispatchable, diagnostic, replacement, or staff-callback share of those calls

 • Average emergency HVAC repair, diagnostic, or replacement opportunity value